Hotel Nikko Düsseldorf

-Location
+History

-The Hotel Nikko Düsseldorf is the biggest hotel located in the center of Düsseldorf with 393 rooms.
+The Hotel Nikko was the biggest hotel located in the center of Düsseldorf with 393 rooms.
 The hotel has three restaurants on the premises.
 In February 2022 the Irish Dalata Hotel Group joins as operating company and further develops the brand.
-Today, the hotel is one of the Top 5 Hotels in Düsseldorf for business and leisure purposes and is very popular with Japanese travellers.
-Guests can experience authentic Japanese food in the Lobby Restaurant and can enjoy the unique high class Benkay Teppanyaki Restaurant as a live cooking show.
+The hotel was one of the Top 5 Hotels in Düsseldorf for business and leisure purposes and was very popular with Japanese travellers.
+Guests could experience authentic Japanese food in the Lobby Restaurant and enjoy the unique high class Teppanyaki Restaurant as a live cooking show.
+It also had Düsseldorf's only tatami private rooms with a unique dining experience for small groups.
 On the top level is the famous Sky Spa with a beautiful view of the city skyline.

-The Hotel Nikko Düsseldorf is since the opening in 1978 licensed by Okura Nikko Hotel Management (formerly JAL Hotels International Group).
+The Hotel Nikko Düsseldorf was licensed by Okura Nikko Hotel Management (formerly JAL Hotels International Group) since the opening in 1978 until 2022.
+Due to the acquisition of the hotel by the Irish firm Dalata Hotel Group, the hotel was renamed in December 2022 to Clayton Hotel Düsseldorf.